reaviz/reagraph/README.md

 ---

-reagraph is a modular graph engine built for high performance leveraging WebGL.
+Reagraph is a high-performance network graph visualization built in WebGL for React.

 ## 🚀 Quick Links